benlayer291/wdi-project-1/README.md

 - HTML5, CSS, Javascript and the jQuery library were used to create this game.
 - Animations were created using the Animate.css stylesheet.
 - The Google Web Fonts 'Lato' and 'Raleway' were used in the styling of the game.

+#### Approach

+1. After the initial idea was concieved and developed using a sketchbook and notations, the first step was to create the random path generating algorithm.
+This was key as the whole concept of the game relied upon it.
+At first a tree structure approach to the problem was taken, with N,E,S and W moves possible.
+Without a weighting applied to any of these directions, an overall direction to the path could not be achieved.
+As squares could also be revisited, the path did not have a definite length.
+It was decided to add the boundary conditions that previously used squares could not be revisted.
+As there was still no direction weighting, this led to a number of closed loops within the grid.
+To solve these problems the possible moves were restricted to E and S only.
+Modelling the grid as an array, these conditions allowed an algorithm to be constructed that generated multiple unique paths across square grids of any size.
+2. HTML and basic styling created were written alongside further basic functionality in javascript using the jQuery library.
+3. Reset and hint functions were added before a first iteration of CSS styling was completed.
+The design was planned once again using sketches and notations.
+4. Use of the arrow keys was added as functionality to aid play on the desktop.
+Clicks would be re-added alongside this later so that the game could be played on mobile devices.
+5. A responsive design was planned and sketched and developd through multiple iterations and testing using Chrome's simulator.

 #### Main challlenges